 The airline ticket giveaway is part of a larger Hong Kong COVID relief package.
 During the early days of the pandemic, Hong Kong gave the airlines $255 million to stay afloat.
 Some of that money is now being used to supplement the flights.

 While only 500,000 flights will be given away, Fred Lam, CEO of the Hong Kong Airport Authority, said, “We hope those who secure the air tickets can bring two or three more relatives and friends to the city. . . .
 We believe this can help bring Hong Kong over 1.5 million visitors.”

 From 2020 until the end of 2022, Hong Kong largely aligned itself with mainland China’s “zero-COVID” strategy (an effort to keep the number of COVID cases as close to zero as possible).
 It eventually started to relax its entry rules, but at a slower pace than other Asian countries, such as Singapore, Japan, and Taiwan.
 The city only dropped the last of its COVID travel rules in late December 2022 (though masking indoors and on public transport is still mandatory).

 Hong Kong received 56 million visitors in 2019—more than seven times its population—before the pandemic began.
 But its strict COVID-19 restrictions had a severe impact on visitor numbers over the past three years, devastating the tourism sector and its economy.
-The city’s GDP last year fell 3.5 percent compared to 2021, according to government data.
+Hong Kong’s 2022 visitor numbers were just 1 percent of the 2019 numbers, and the city’s GDP last year fell 3.5 percent compared to 2021, according to government data.

-In the past few months, Hong Kong finally dropped its mandatory hotel quarantine rule and PCR tests for incoming travelers, resulting in a slight increase in arrival figures.
-Still, its 2022 visitor numbers were just 1 percent of the 2019 numbers.
+At the start of this year, Hong Kong finally dropped its mandatory hotel quarantine rule and PCR tests for incoming travelers, resulting in a slight increase in arrival figures.

 The Associated Press contributed reporting.